 Pingdom allows you to track the uptime, performance, and interactions of your Magento store for a better end-user experience.
 Pingdom offers a 14-day free trial.
-So, even if you don’t subscribe to Pingdom’s paid services, you can try out this premium tool for 14 days to investigate the speed and performance of your Magento 2 Store.
+So, even if you don’t subscribe to Pingdom’s paid services, you can try out this premium tool for 14 days to investigate the speed optimization of your Magento 2 Store.

 Pingdom currently allows you to check the performance of any website from seven different locations spread across five continents:

 - Europe – the United Kingdom – London

 - North America – USA – Washington D.C.

 - North America – USA – San Francisco

 - Pacific – Australia – Sydney

 - South America – Brazil – São Paulo

 To measure your Store performance at Pingdom, You need to visit https://tools.pingdom.com/